 - LAG-3 and PD-1 inhibitor combination therapy.
-As mentioned earlier, the first combination of LAG-3 and PD-1 inhibitors, OpdualagTM, has been FDA approved in melanoma.
-A range of additional LAG-3 inhibitors, including fianlimab, which is late-stage trials, are being studied alone or in combination in melanoma. - Personalized cancer therapies.
-Several different approaches can be taken for personalized cancer therapies.
-In T-cell transfer therapies (adoptive cell therapies) your immune cells, are grown in the laboratory and given back to you (either in greater numbers or with enhancements) to fight cancer.
+Researchers have recently identified another immune checkpoint called lymphocyte activation gene-3 (LAG-3).
+As a checkpoint, LAG-3 blocks the growth and activity of certain types of T cells, which are white blood cells that help protect the body from cancer and other threats.
+LAG-3 is a different target than PD-1/PD-L1, and so when both pathways are inhibited, T cells are unleashed and the cancer killing effect is magnified.
+Relatlimab is the most advanced LAG-3 inhibitor in development.
+Recent studies have shown that the combination of relatlimab + the PD-1 inhibitor nivolumab prevent disease progression better than PD-1 inhibitor nivolumab alone in late-stage clinical trials for patients with Stage IV melanoma - T-cell transfer therapies (adoptive cell therapies).
+This type of immunotherapy involves taking your immune cells, growing them in the laboratory, and giving them back to you (either in greater numbers or with enhancements) to fight cancer.
 In tumor-infiltrating lymphocyte (TIL) therapy, T cells from around your tumor are tested in the lab to see how good they are at attacking the tumor.
 The best ones are selected, grown to large numbers, and given back to you.
-At the time of this writing, lifileucel is the therapy furthest along in clinical development.
+At the time of this writing, lifileucel is the therapy furthest along in clinical development, with ITIL-168, another TIL therapy, also in development.
 Another type of T-cell transfer is chimeric antigen receptor (CAR) T-cell therapy, which changes the T cells in the lab so they better attack certain proteins on the surface of cancer cells.
 These super T cells are then returned to you to fight the cancer.
-There are several CAR T-cell therapies approved for blood cancers, and this type of therapy is being studied in melanoma.
+There are several CAR T-cell therapies approved for blood cancers, and this therapy is being studied in melanoma - Oncolytic viruses.

-In addition, there are now cancer vaccines in late stage development for melanoma.
-These involve taking part of your tumour and designing a vaccine specific to the proteins expressed on it.
-When you receive the vaccine, your body develops an immune response specific to the protein on your tumour.
-This kind of vaccine (a therapeutic vaccine) is being studied in combination with immunotherapy to boost the immune response,

-- Oncolytic viruses.
 As already described for T-VEC, this type of immunotherapy uses viruses to infect and destroy cancer cells.
 One oncolytic intralesional therapy that is being developed takes advantage of the patient's own immunity to polio.
-Using a modified polio vaccine to target a protein that is shared on the polio virus and cancer cells (thus directing your immune system to attack the melanoma), this therapy, lerapolturev, has shown a benefit in patients with difficult-to-treat Stage IV melanoma - Next generation IL-2-based therapies.
+Using a modified polio vaccine to target a protein that is shared on the polio virus and cancer cells (thus directing your immune system to attack the melanoma), this therapy, PVSRIPO, has shown a benefit in patients with difficult-to-treat Stage IV melanoma - Next generation IL-2-based therapies.
 As discussed, high-dose IL-2 can produce long-lasting responses in a subset of patients, but with a safety trade off.
 IL-2 binds to different receptors to cause its effects: one receptor is associated with its cancer-killing activity and another with its side effects and an actual reduction of the immune response.
 Investigators are working on next-generation IL-2-based therapies to preferentially activate the receptor responsible for the cancer-killing activity of IL-2 over the receptor associated with the side effects and the reduction in the immune response.
 A re-engineered IL-2 therapy (nemvaleukin) is in late-stage clinical development that "selects" for the receptor providing anti-tumor activity preferentially.
+Another agent, bempegaldesleukin, is an IL-2 molecule bound to a chemical chain that makes the drug more targeted to the cancer-killing immune cells within the tumor microenvironment and less to the cells that dampen the immune system.
+This agent is also in late-stage development.